tobydriscoll/markdown-cv/index.md

 T. A. Driscoll and L. N. Trefethen. *Schwarz–Christoffel Mapping*, Cambridge University Press

 ### Book chapters
+`2019`
+R. J. Braun, T. A. Driscoll, and C. G. Begley, “Mathematical Models of the Tear Film,” in *Mathematical Modeling of Ocular Fluid Dynamics: From Theory to Clinical Applications*, Springer-Birkhauser, 2019.

 `2007`
 T. A. Driscoll and B. Fornberg.
 Padé-based interpretation